Are Hawaiians And Samoans The Same Thing?

 American Samoa and the Independent State of Samoa are more similar to each other than to Hawaii.
 First, the Samoans share the same language, culture, and archipelago of islands.

 Most Samoans I know can speak Samoan.
 They grew up speaking both Samoan and English.
-Whereas most native Hawaiians I know cannot speak Hawaiian but only speak English.
+Whereas most native Hawaiians I know cannot speak the Hawaiian language but only speak English.

 At the Polynesian Cultural Center, there are a few things you can learn about how different Samoans and Hawaiians are:

-• Samoans have a dance that is rooted in their culture that is known as the fire knife dance.
+- Samoans have a dance that is rooted in their culture, known as the fire knife dance.
 Watching this fascinating dance as they throw the fire and knives around is fantastic.

-When you look at both Hawaiians and Samoans, you can see that even though they are both Polynesian, they are culturally very different.
-The Hawaiians and Polynesians come from two different countries and even two different areas of the archipelago of Polynesia.
+When you look at both Hawaiians and Samoans, you can see that although they are both Polynesian, they are culturally very different.
+The Hawaiians and Polynesians come from two other countries and even two different areas of the archipelago of Polynesia.

 Virtually Travel Hawaii – The Conquer Virtual Challenge – Road To Hana